mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

    }
   ```

+- The `onColumnOrderChange` prop callback called when a column is dropped after dragging and a valid column reorder is performed.

 ### Column menu

 - The column menu components have been renamed or merged with the new design for consistency and API improvement, the new components are following: